Arthur-Conan-Dog/just-javascript-algorithms/dp.md

 #### [Target Sum](https://leetcode.com/problems/target-sum/description/)

+Adding one of the symbols '+' and '-' before each integer in nums and then concatenate all the integers.
+Return the number of different expressions that you can build, which evaluates to target.

 0-1 背包变体。转换背包容量。

 sum(P) - sum(N) = target

 sum(P) - sum(N) + sum(P) + sum(N) = target + sum

 sum(P) \* 2 = target + sum

 sum(P) = (target + sum) / 2

 ```js